 Secure Quality Criminal Defense in Louisiana

 In Louisiana, a top source for criminal defense attorneys is the John D. & Eric G. Johnson Law Firm.
-We have more than 25 years of experience representing ordinary citizens just like you and want to help you get your life back on the right track.
+Our Louisiana criminal defense attorneys have more than 25 years of experience representing ordinary citizens just like you and want to help you get your life back on the right track.
 It’s our mission to give you the most personalized experience possible and help you have your voice heard.

 Eric Johnson is respected throughout Louisiana and is known for providing solid representation that wins cases.
 To schedule a free consultation regarding your case, call our office at 318-377-1555 or contact us online today.
 We’re here to represent you!